 Disaster is unpredictable.
-However, you can backup a Docker image (also called “snapshot”) for the state of the container at that backup moment, and retrieve it later when serious issues happen.
+However, you can back up a Docker image (also called “snapshot”) for the state of the container at that back-up moment, and retrieve it later when serious issues happen.
 For example, a hardware failure just happened and you need to switch your work to a new hardware.
-With Docker, you can easily replicate the file to the new hardware and recover from disaster.
+With Docker, you can easily replicate the file to the new hardware.

 Our own example is, sometimes we found a bug when deploying a new version of one particular software.
-We can revert to the last version with the previous Docker image easily and soon recover from failure.
-Besides, without Docker, we have to set up the rollback step from runtime to runtime.
-You can imagine rolling back a PHP site and a Go binary are two different workflows.
-But with Docker, we just need one workflow only.
+We can revert to the last version with the previous Docker image easily.
+Without Docker, we have to set up the rollback step from runtime to runtime.
+You can imagine rolling back to a PHP site and a Go binary, which are two different workflows.
+With Docker, we just need one workflow.

 We envisioned that the DevOps community will gradually use Docker as the first step towards standardizing contained deployment a few years ago.

 When people talk about the relationship between Docker and DevOps, the first thing that comes to mind would be CI/CD.
 With Docker, the testing environment is consistent with your production environment.
-If those changes can pass CI/CD, they should work in production too.
+If those changes can pass CI/CD, they should work in production, too.
 In Oursky’s workflow, we use the same container for testing and production.
-Docker has a positive impact here to make the process from testing to production go smooth.
+Docker has a positive impact here to make the process from testing to production smoother.

 Furthermore, standardization plays a key role for automation.
 Docker simplifies DevOps by standardizing the configuration interface and makes machine setup simpler.
-In addition, as Docker has a standard setup interface, you can ensure that the interface is standardized for all members, while no one will get frustrated with ever-changing user interfaces.
-Overall, we think Docker is a favourable tool for improving DevOps in the company.
+As Docker has a standard setup interface, you can ensure that the interface is standardized for all members, and no one will get frustrated with ever-changing user interfaces.
+Overall, we think Docker is a favorable tool for improving DevOps in the company.